henrybungee/weathr-forecast/README.md

 You have the option of selecting your own city or tracking location instead.

+**NEW IN 2.6.3**
+UV tracking has been added.
+There are 5 levels of intensity.
+LOW, MODERATE, HIGH, VERY HIGH, and EXTREME.
+Each of these has their own colors.

    **Note**
 The location tracking is dependent on the wifi.
 If your router's location is